Learn all about prior learning at University of Maryland University College.

-Applications for EXCL 301 and 001 must be submitted two weeks before the start date of the session in which you plan to enroll.
+Applications for EXCL 301 and 001 must be submitted before registering for the course.
 For specific session dates, view the academic calendar.

 If you apply but do not register, you must reapply when you plan to take the class; however, you will not be charged the application fee until you are registered.